jeremiahflaga/jeremiahflaga.github.io/_posts/2024/2024-10-05-everyone-should-be-a-gardener-says-adam.md

 published: true
 ---

+{: .alert .alert-warning }
 For context, please see the introduction for this series: ["Wycliffe-Only Movement: a satirical movement"](/2024/08/04/wycliffe-only-movement-satirical)

 ---

-A man had been telling Adam that if he does not serve God, bad things will happen to him.
+A man has been telling Adam that if he does not serve God, bad things will happen to him.

 "But what does serving God mean?", Adam questioned.